auth0-sandbox/auth0-application-development/module02-instructions.md

     <div style="text-align: center;"><img src="./.assets/images/auth0-api-create-permission.png" /></div>

-1. Set the second permission to *read:reports* and *Read expense reports*, and click the *+ Add* button.
+1. Fill in a second permission as *read:reports* and a description of *Read expense reports*, and click the *+ Add* button.

 This completes the API integration.

-## Use Role-based Access Control (RBAC) to allow user access
+## Part 3: Use Role-based Access Control (RBAC) to allow user access

 Users may be assigned API permissions directly.
 Usually users work in groups, and often everyone in the group requires the same access.